 Few grantors accept applications at any time.
 Most Requests for Proposals (RFPs) specify a deadline date when the grantor must have the completed proposal in hand in order for the application to be considered.
 Some agencies request that a preliminary proposal be first submitted, with a full proposal developed only on subsequent invitation.

 Yes, you are welcome to complete your application on your own.
 Grant Development & Compliance must still process the completed application and obtain administrative approval, so please contact us as soon as you decide to apply for a grant.
-The college requires that all applications are processed through the Grant Development & Compliance Department to ensure cooperation, rather than competition, between campuses and centers for grant dollars, as well as to make sure the Restricted Accounting Department has approved the budget.
+The college requires that all applications are processed through the Grant Development & Compliance Department to ensure cooperation, rather than competition, between campuses and centers for grant dollars, as well as to make sure that the Record to Report (R2R) department has approved the budget.

 The length of time between submittal and notification varies.
 Some agencies take six months or longer to decide which applications will be funded.

-The project's budget and reports are managed by the Restricted Accounting Department, which is separate from Grant Development & Compliance.
+The project's budget and reports are managed by the Record to Report (R2R) department, which is separate from Grant Development & Compliance.